Designs

 What does a design right actually protect?

 Design rights cover the visual appearance of a product.
-Think of the product factors such as shape, lines, contours, textures, patterns and ornamentation.
+Think of the product features such as its shape, lines, contours, textures, patterns and ornamentation.
 They protect how something looks, not how it works.

 What is the difference between unregistered and registered design rights?